 Understanding stem cell transplant and CAR-T therapy as treatment for blood cancers.

-If you or a loved one has been diagnosed with a type of blood cancer, you may be wondering about treatment options.
-Dr. Bhagirathbhai Dholaria, an expert in hematologic oncology at the Vanderbilt Stem Cell Transplant and Cellular Therapy Clinic explains what stem cell transplants and CAR-T therapy entail.
+If you or a loved one has been diagnosed with a type of blood cancer, you may be wondering what treatment options are available.
+Here, Dr. Bhagirathbhai Dholaria, an expert in hematologic oncology (blood cancers) at the Vanderbilt Stem Cell Transplant and Cellular Therapy Clinic explains stem cell transplants and CAR-T therapy.

 Stem cell transplant for blood cancers

 “Most of the stem cell collection is done through peripheral blood collection only,” Dholaria said.
-“So most donors don’t have to undergo bone marrow harvest.”
+That means taking a blood sample and looking at it under a microscope.
+“So most donors don’t have to undergo bone marrow harvest” – having a sample of marrow drawn from inside a bone.

 There are two types of hematopoietic cell transplants.
 An autologous transplant uses the patient’s own stem cells.
-And an allergenic transplant uses healthy donor stem cells.
-“These are two completely different types of procedures with a different recovery time and entirely different indications,” Dholaria explained.
+And an allogeneic transplant uses healthy stem cells donated by another person.

-Autologous stem cell transplant is a treatment for blood cancer used for patients with either newly diagnosed or a relapse of multiple myeloma.
+Autologous stem cell transplant is a treatment for blood cancer used for people with either newly diagnosed multiple myeloma, or a relapse of that type of cancer.
 “For multiple myeloma, it is one of the most effective forms of therapy in getting people into long-term durable remission,” Dholaria said.

-Autologous stem cell transplant is also reserved for patients with different types of lymphoma whose cancer was not eradicated with chemotherapy or when the cancer has returned after a prior blood cancer treatment option.
+Autologous stem cell transplant is also reserved for patients with different types of lymphoma whose cancer was not wiped out with chemotherapy.
+It is also used for these patients if their cancer has come back after a different treatment for blood cancer.

-Allergenic stem cell transplant is generally reserved for more aggressive forms of blood cancer, Dholaria explained, such as acute myeloid leukemia, acute lymphoblastic leukemia or other types of bone marrow failure syndrome.
+Allogeneic stem cell transplant is also reserved for more aggressive forms of blood cancer, Dholaria explained, such as acute myeloid leukemia, acute lymphoblastic leukemia or other types of bone marrow failure.

 Vanderbilt also offers stem cell transplant for various autoimmune disorders, such as systemic sclerosis and multiple sclerosis, Dholaria added.